bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 NUPA operates through **radical alignment of interests**: everyone benefits.
 Peace becomes more profitable than war.
 The status quo is slow decline.
 Opposition is a self-admission of fiscal negligence and a preference for control through scarcity.

+# Stop AI Job Loss: A Zero-Taxpayer Plan Using BLM Land

 ### NUPA Legacy: 10 World-Changing Achievements
 If implemented, NUPA delivers the following outcomes: